Distinguished varieties and the Nevanlinna-Pick interpolation problem on the symmetrized bidisk: Distinguished varieties and extremal Pick problems -- proofs of Theorem

+From a practical point of view, it is in general inconvenient to approach a given Pick problem in $\bG$ by pulling it back to $\bD^2$.
+Because as the analysis in the first proof of Theorem \ref{T:Sand} above shows, there is a two-fold difficulty with this pull-back approach: (i) One may have to consider a Pick problem with an increased number of Pick data when pulled back to $\bD^2$.
+The difficulty of a Pick problem obviously increases with the number of Pick data; and (ii) It may be difficult, in general, to find out which sub-problem of the pulled back problem is minimal and extremal.
+Therefore it is desirable to have a direct proof staying in the realm of the symmetrized bidisk.

 Given a solvable data $\{(\lambda_j,w_j):1\leq j\leq N\}$ in $\bG$, an admissible kernel $k$ is called {\em active}, if the (positive semi-definite) matrix $ $ has a non-zero vector in its null space.
 There is an easy way (if one is lucky) to tell if a given solvable data is extremal. \begin{lemma} A solvable Pick problem on the symmetrized bidisk is extremal if and only if it has an active kernel. \end{lemma} The proof of this lemma goes along the same lines as that of Lemma 4.4 in \cite{AM_Acta}; thus we omit it.
-In the following, we shall use the following convention of notation An $N$-point extremal Pick problem in $\bG$ is said to be {\em minimal}, if none of the $(N-1)$-point subproblems is extremal. \begin{thm} Given a minimal extremal Pick problem $\{(s_j,p_j)\to w_j\}_{j=1}^N$ on the symmetrized bidisk with $\cU$ as its uniqueness variety, there is a distinguished variety $\cW$ such that
+In the following, we shall use the following convention of notation

-\end{thm} \begin{proof} Since the Pick problem is extremal, by Lemma \ref{L:Active}, there is an active kernel $k$, i.e., $k$ is an admissible kernel such that the corresponding Pick matrix has a non-trivial kernel.
+{\em Second proof of Theorem \ref{T:Sand}:} Since the Pick problem is extremal, by Lemma \ref{L:Active}, there is an active kernel $k$, i.e., $k$ is an admissible kernel such that the corresponding Pick matrix has a non-trivial kernel.
 Let $\gamma=(\gamma_1,\gamma_2,\dots,\gamma_N)^T$ be a non-zero vector such that Note that no component of $\gamma$ can be zero, for otherwise, an $(N-1)$-point sub-problem would have an active kernel, and by Lemma \ref{L:Active}, this $(N-1)$-point Pick problem would be extremal, which contradicts the minimality of the problem.